-Leanne’s most recent work is the animated feature 25 APRIL.
+In 2015 Leanne co-wrote and directed the animated feature 25 APRIL.
 This innovative documentary uses animation to tell the story of the ill fated WWI Gallipoli campaign.
-25 APRIL premiered at the 2015 Toronto International Film Festival and was one of just nine films in competition at the Annecy International Animation Film Festival (The world’s premiere animation festival).
-25 April is the first New Zealand animated feature to qualify for Academy Award consideration and was on the 2017 Oscar’s long-list.
+25 APRIL premiered at the 2015 Toronto International Film Festival (TIFF) and was one of just nine films in competition at the Annecy International Animation Film Festival (the world’s premiere animation festival).
+25 April is the first New Zealand animated feature to qualify for Academy Award consideration and was on the 2016 Oscar’s long-list.

-Leanne serves as a judge for the International Emmy Awards, has extensive teaching experience, and has published several articles on documentary filmmaking.
+Leanne has served as a judge for the International Emmy Awards, is a voting member of the Documentary Branch of the Academy of Motion Picture Arts and Sciences (The Oscars), has extensive teaching experience and has published several articles on documentary filmmaking.

 More information about Leanne on Wikipedia.